Computerized/2AA4/2048/readme.txt

-This directory contains testing for GUI for A4 using Java JFrames
+This directory contains a WIP for a half-baked implementation of 2048